DongeunPaeng/moments/README.md

     - [x] Break words for tags
   - [x] Ask user if he/she is certain to delete his/her account
   - [x] Make comments hidden at default
-  - [ ] Install 'moment.js'
+  - [x] Install 'moment.js'
-  - [ ] Post and delete comments
+  - [x] Post and delete comments
-- [ ] Modify 'Delete' button's position to stick to the bottom
+- [x] Modify 'Delete' button's position to stick to the bottom
-- [ ] Delete videos and comments when deleting one's account
-- [ ] Enable hashtag
-- [ ] Store hashtags in mongo
 - [ ] Search

 ---